 Then get rid of it!

-Either put it aside for charity or your school’s thrift shop, if they have one, or put it aside to pass down to a younger sibling.
+Either put it aside for charity or your school’s thrift shop, if they have one, or put it away ready to pass down to a younger sibling.
 (My daughter has never had a new school shirt in her life and the school PE shorts my eldest had in reception have been worn continually since then.)

 Once you know what’s gone, you can think about what you need.